 High-quality trainees.
 Using The Brilliant Club’s experience of the PhD marketplace we recruit passionate subject specialists who are committed to improving outcomes for young people.
 Researchers in Schools delivers the Department for Education’s Maths and Physics Chairs programme, attracting talented Maths and Physics subject experts into secondary school teaching.

 The Brilliant Club works in partnership with ITE providers in Year 1, enabling participants to achieve QTS through either the School Direct fee or salaried routes.
 In Years 2 and 3 participants are employed by their placement schools as NQTs.
 Throughout the programme participants have one full day off-timetable each week to work towards the wider aims of the programme.

 How many hours do participants teach?

 In Year 1 participants increase their teaching load in line with the ITE provider’s guidance for their fee and salaried routes.
 For fee trainees it is anticipated that this will be a supernumerary position with no unsupervised teaching for at least the first term.
 For salaried trainees it is anticipated that this will include significant independent teaching from the beginning of the year.

-In Years 2 and 3 participants will teach a typical NQT and RQT timetable, pro rata over four days.
+In Years 2 and 3 participants will teach a typical NQT timetable, pro rata over four days.